dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   ninja
   ```

-  Windows seems to default to building for ``ninja``, which is faster as it tries to compile files in parallel, however, this can cause out-of-memory errors for machines with low RAM, like my laptop, in which case you should use:
+  Windows seems to default to building for ``ninja``, which is faster as it tries to compile files in parallel, however, this can sometimes cause out-of-memory errors for machines with low RAM, like my laptop, in which case you should use:

   ```console
   ninja -j1